mwiatrzyk/modelity/docs/source/about.rst

 resurrected some ideas from it, especially parsing and validation separation.
 You can still find source code on my GH profile.

 And last, but not least...
-I made this project for fun :-)
+I made this project for fun with a hope that maybe someone will find it useful :-)

-Yes, I really enjoy spending part of my free time writing code, even if just for my own later use and having in mind that probably no one will even try to use it.
-But who knows? :-)